rgdaddio/arm_stuff/README.md

 # arm_stuff
-Some basic are assembly examples using GNU assembler and linker
+Some basic Arm assembly examples using GNU assembler and linker